jechasteen/PianoGallery/README.md

 *Piano Gallery and Blog*

 ### Design
-Both the Gallery and the Blog use complete RESTful routing.
+Both the Gallery and the Blog use complete CRUD routing.

 #### The Piano Gallery
 In the case of the Piano Gallery, I decided to add a few additional routes.